Gordon Sondland: Political involvement

 Sondland was a member of the transition team for Oregon Democratic Governor Ted Kulongoski's administration and was appointed by Kulongoski to serve on the board of the Governor's Office of Film & Television.
-He was appointed the commission's chair in 2002 and has served in that capacity until 2015.
+He was appointed the commission's chair in 2002 and served in that capacity until 2015.
 During his tenure on the film board, Sondland was instrumental in bringing the production of such television series as Leverage, The Librarians, and Grimm to Oregon and presided over the state securing the production of feature-length films such as Wild starring Reese Witherspoon, Thumbsucker starring Tilda Swinton, and The Ring Two starring Naomi Watts.
 At the 2015 Oregon Film Annual Governor's Awards, Sondland received the "Achievement in Film Service Award" for his role in growing Oregon's film industry.

 Sondland also served as Oregon liaison to the White House.
 As an advisor to Kulongoski, Sondland suggested appointing Ted Wheeler as state treasurer, which Kulongoski did in 2010.
 In 2007, President George W. Bush appointed Sondland as a member of the Commission on White House Fellows.
 Sondland collaborated with President Bush and Jay Leno on an annual charitable auction of an autographed vehicle, with proceeds benefitting the Fisher House Foundation and the George W. Bush Foundation's Military Service Initiative.
 He was a bundler for Mitt Romney's 2012 Presidential campaign, and in 2012, Sondland was selected to serve as a member of Mitt Romney's presidential transition team.

 During the 2016 United States presidential election, Sondland initially supported Donald Trump, but cancelled a fundraiser after Trump's attacks on Khizr and Ghazala Khan.
 At the time, a spokesperson for Sondland said that Trump's "positions do not align with [Sondland's] personal beliefs and values."
-In April 2017, it was revealed that Sondland donated $1 million to the Donald Trump Presidential Inaugural Committee through four LLCs: BV-2 LLC, Dunson Cornerstone LLC, Buena Vista Investments LLC, and Dunson Investments LLC.
+In April 2017, it was revealed that Sondland's $1 million donation to the Donald Trump Presidential Inaugural Committee was made public through the campaign contribution disclosure process.
+His contribution was made through four LLCs: BV-2 LLC, Dunson Cornerstone LLC, Buena Vista Investments LLC, and Dunson Investments LLC.

+In 2024, Sondland announced in an appearance on MSNBC that he viewed the Biden-Harris administration as more of a threat to democracy than the January 6 events, and was endorsing Trump's candidacy in the 2024 election.